Operator-in-the-Loop Deep Sequential Multi-camera Feature Fusion for Person Re-identification: Experiments

-In the test phase for both protocols, feature fusion is performed only for query images.
+In the test phase for both protocols, feature fusion is performed only on the query subset of the dataset.
 To enable comparison of query and gallery features during testing, we mimic the multi-camera scenario by constructing a sequence of repeated gallery image features.
 Our decision is motivated by the fact that our fusion function is optimized for sequences and also by better performance observed in practice.
 We empirically set the number of gallery image repetitions to be same as the query sequence length.
+In the following sub-sections, we report results for the GRU based fusion function trained only with triplet loss (termed GRU) in both VSP and FSP protocols.
+To show the efficacy of m-loss, we would need to compare performance across different query sequence lengths and thus report results for GRU trained with both triplet and m-loss (termed GRU+m-loss) only on the FSP protocol.

+Overall, the proposed VSP and FSP protocols enable us to evaluate a realistic deployment scenario and quantitatively compare such a scenario with traditional baseline schemes.
+More specifically, FSP has been designed to compare the utility of fusion and the proposed `m-loss' (Section \ref{sec:fusrepimprovement}) across variable-length observation sequences.
+In contrast, VSP is aimed broadly towards comparison of the proposed GRU based fusion framework with traditional re-id models used as baselines in this work.